Adaptive Neyman Allocation: Introduction

 In this paper, we study the optimal adaptive Neyman allocation problem.

-To study this problem, we borrow the competitive analysis framework, which is a common optimization framework in the literature of decision-making under uncertainty.
+To study this problem, we borrow the competitive analysis framework, a common optimization framework in the literature of decision making under uncertainty.
+This framework minimizes the worst case ratio between a proposed algorithm and an optimal algorithm endowed with clairvoyant information.
+This framework is scale-independent, ensuring that the ratio remains meaningful even on ``hard instances'' where both the proposed algorithm and the optimal algorithm perform poorly.
 To the best of our knowledge, we are the first to introduce the competitive analysis framework into experimental designs.
-In the single-stage setup, an immediate implication of adopting this framework is an assumption-free result that half-treated-half-control allocations are optimal, without knowing the standard deviations of the treated and control groups, or any assumptions about these standard deviations.
+In the single stage setup, an immediate implication of adopting this framework is that half-half allocations are optimal, without knowing the standard deviations of the treated and control groups, or any assumptions about these standard deviations.
 In the multi-stage setup, this framework allows for meaningful comparisons across different problem instances, even if the standard deviations of the treated and control groups are different.
 This is in contrast to the conventional minimax framework or the regret minimization framework, as the objective values in such frameworks will change under re-scaling of the standard deviations.
 To facilitate such comparisons, the minimax framework and the regret minimization framework need to assume the standard deviations being constants.